stevenwhitlow/stevenwhitlow/README.md

 ### Hi there 👋

-I have graduate-level training as an economist and extensive experience in combining data from various sources to generate predictive and causal insights.
+I have graduate-level training in quantitative economics and extensive experience in combining data from various sources to generate predictive and causal insights.

 #### See my portfolio at https://www.whitlow.ca.